openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/spinothalamicTractOfMedulla
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Spinothalamic tract of medulla' is a tract of brain.
-It is part of the medulla oblongata and spinothalamic tract.
+   :definition: Is a tract of brain.
+Is part of the medulla oblongata and the spinothalamic tract. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002944) ('is_a' and 'relationship')]
-   :description: Part of spinothalamic tract in the medulla
+   :description: Part of spinothalamic tract that is in the medulla. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002944)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0110974
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002944#spinothalamic-tract-of-medulla-1
    :name: spinothalamic tract of medulla